-The port number typed in the Port field for the Web Engine address in eBusiness Manager Options must match the port number typed in this window.
+Make a note of the port number; you will need to enter it in the Port field for the Web Engine address in eBusiness Manager Options.

-After typing a port for the Web Engine, you are prompted to secure your connection between IIS and the Web Engine through SSL.
+4 After typing a port for the Web Engine, you are prompted to secure your connection between IIS and the Web Engine through SSL.
 If your connection between IIS and the Web Engine is already secure (using a fire wall, dedicated connection, or some other proxy), you do not need to connect using SSL; however, if your connection between the IIS and the Web Engine is through the Internet, SSL is strongly recommended.